Minehut-Improvements/panel/README.md

 This is extension that redirects minehut's login request to our panel.
 It does not redirect your credentials, just the session token.

+### To use this in mobile, install Kiwi browser, and load the .zip file directly

 ### IF YOU ARE ON FIREFOX, USE OUR [FIREFOX PORT](https://github.com/Minehut-Improvements/panel/tree/extension-firefox)!

 ### Installing the extension: